robert-annies/toast/README.md

 Toast v1 is build for Rails 5.
 The predecesssor v0.9 supports 3 and 4, but has a much different and smaller DSL.

-See the User Manual (to be published soon) for a detailed description.
+See the [User Manual](https://robokopp.github.io/toast) for a detailed description.

 Status
 ======